Italy is a signatory to several international conventions on bribery and corruption, including:

-Note that, as set forth by Article 444 Section 1-ter of the Criminal Procedure Code, in the event of prosecution of any of the crimes provided for by Articles 314, 317, 318, 319, 319-ter, 319-quater and 322-bis of the Criminal Code, the request for plea bargain proceedings is subject to the full restitution of the price or the profit arising from the offence.
+Note that, as set forth by Article 444 paragraph 1-ter of the Criminal Procedure Code, in the event of prosecution of any of the crimes set forth in Articles 314, 317, 318, 319, 319-ter, 319-quarter and 322-bis of the ICC, the request for plea bargain proceedings is subject to the full restitution of the price or the profit arising from the offence.

-The court assesses whether the latter condition is met and, in general terms, whether the plea bargain agreement complies with the law and, in the event of a positive evaluation, issues the plea bargain sentence.
+The court assesses whether the latter condition is met and, in general terms, whether the plea bargain agreement complies with the law.
+If the evaluation is positive, the court delivers the plea bargain sentence.

-Furthermore, Law No 3/2019 added section no 3-bis to Article 444 of the Criminal Procedure Code, which states that, in the event of prosecution of any of the crimes provided for by Articles 314 section 1, 317, 318, 319, 319-ter, 319-quater section 1, 320, 321, 322, 322 bis and 346-bis of the Criminal Code, the plea bargain request may be subject to the exclusion or to the suspension of the accessory penalties provided for by Article 317-bis of the Criminal Code.
-Should the court deem it mandatory to apply these accessory penalties it will reject the plea bargain request.
+Furthermore, Law No 3/2019 added paragraph No 3-bis to Article 444 of the Criminal Procedure Code, which states that, in the event of prosecution for any of the crimes provided for by Articles 314 paragraphs 1, 317, 318, 319, 319-ter, 319-quarter, paragraphs 1, 320, 321, 322, 322-bis and 346-bis of the ICC, the plea bargain request may be subject to the exclusion or suspension of the accessory penalties provided for by Article 317-bis of the ICC.
+Should the court deem it mandatory to apply these accessory penalties, it shall reject the plea bargain request.

 Finally, it is important to highlight that, pursuant to Article 63 of Legislative Decree No 231/2001, administrative liability may also be settled through a plea bargain agreement.
 Indeed, the company is entitled to settle its potential administrative liability with an agreement on pecuniary sanctions and on the duration of disqualifying measures (if applicable).

-Such circumstance (which is applicable only with reference to the offences under Articles 318, 319, 319-ter, 319-quater, 320, 322, 322-bis and 323 of the Criminal Code) is a kind of active repentance post delictum and determines a reduction of from one third to two thirds of the penalties.
+Such circumstance (which is applicable only with reference to the offences under Articles 318, 319, 319-ter, 319-quarter, 320, 322, 322-bis and 323 of the ICC) is a kind of active repentance post delictum and determines a reduction of from one to two thirds of the penalties.

-It is important to point out that, in accordance with the case law referred to, similar legal provisions (see Court of Cassation, Section IV, 14 April 2016, No 32520), such mitigating circumstance cannot be granted in case of reticence of the perpetrator, even if only partial, as collaboration is required to be effective and full.
+It is important to point out that, in accordance with the case law referred to, similar legal provisions (see Court of Cassation, Section IV, 14 April 2016, No 32520) state that such mitigating circumstance cannot be granted in the case of reticence, even if only partial, on the part of the perpetrator, as collaboration is required to be full and effective.

 Law No 3/2019 introduced a special non-punishable clause in the event of self-incrimination and effective co-operation with the judicial authority.